 In the late afternoon we’ll cover knots & hitches, cook dinner, and relax for the evening.

-DAY 2 – Skills Training & Preparations
+DAY 2 – SKILLS TRAINING

 Using the terrain around our camp, we’ll spend the day practicing fundamental mountaineering skills.
 To start off, we’ll expand our snow climbing techniques, introducing the ice axe into the equation.
 Throughout the day we’ll build skill upon skill, emphasizing a progression of techniques that are all designed to work together.
 We’ll cover ice arrest, including team arrest and self arrest, cramponing, and basic avalanche rescue.